Parent Pay Parent Pay Search this website Open Mobile menu

 • Demonstrate how to serve on both forehand and backhand.

-• Show how to add side spin to a serve to gain an advantage.
+• Demonstrate how to add side spin to a serve to gain an advantage over an opponent.

 • Demonstrate the correct technique for a forehand push.

-• Understand and demonstrate how to play a backhand drive in an isolated practice.
+• Explain and demonstrate how to play a backhand drive in an isolated practice.

 • Select the correct shot to play during a game situation.